Standards and Procedures for Semesters Abroad

 Semester abroad programs operated by U.S. law schools other than Cornell will not be approved.

 We do not expect semester abroad placements to be canceled.
 However, in the unlikely event of a cancellation, we will help you locate a substitute placement or enroll that semester on Cornell's main campus.
+Students should take precautions such as purchasing travel insurance or have alternate plans for study in case the course of study has to be adjusted mid-semester.

 Many cities outside the U.S. are not as accessible as U.S. cities for persons with mobility disabilities.
 Reasonable accommodations will be provided for students with documented disabilities.
 Some accommodations may take significant time to facilitate.